Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/Information/Naming Conventions.md

 ## Crèche Conventions
 ### General
-- Aevum - Welsh in origin.
+- Aevum - Welsh or Mediterranean in origin.
 - Cathan - Irish, or just generally western European in origin
 - Novus - Stemming from middle-eastern roots.
 As such, instead of last or family names, the names of a father (or mother if needed) is used.
+Umbra was born in Greece, but raised in turkey, and she chose to embrace their naming system for her vassals.
+- Fidelis - Australian!

 ### Fourth Gathering
 - Aevum - Aevum instill a phrasal name onto a child from birth, usually representing a poem.